Pakistan's newly elected assembly meets amid pro-Imran Khan protests - ExBulletin

 Khan-backed candidates won the most seats, but the Pakistan Muslim League-Nawaz (PML-N) and the Pakistan People's Party (PPP) agreed to an alliance to form a coalition government.

 “Who will save Pakistan?
-Imran Khan, Imran Khan,” SIC members chanted as lawmakers, including Prime Minister-in-waiting Shehbaz Sharif, signed the register of members of the National Assembly.
+Imran Khan, Imran Khan!” his supporters chanted as lawmakers, including Prime Minister-in-waiting Shehbaz Sharif, signed the register of members of the National Assembly.

 A SIC member held up a poster reading “Free Imran Khan” as he walked towards the speaker’s dais to sign.